 Leg Cramps From Diabetes

 Diabetes is a group of pathological disorders in the endocrine system, the basis of which is a lack of insulin.
-Complete absence are scarce of hormones are the reasons of increase in blood sugar
+The complete absence of hormones is the reason for the increase in blood sugar

-As the disease is chronic there is a chance of getting it and increases with age.
+As the disease is chronic, there is a chance of getting it, which increases with age.

 Reasons for the development of the first and second type

-1. Destroying the cellular structure of the glandular tissue responsible for insulin production leads to a complete lack of hormones, it is not enough to even process small amounts of glucose that enters the body.
+1. Destroying the cellular structure of the glandular tissue responsible for insulin production leads to a complete lack of hormones; it is not enough to even process small amounts of glucose that enter the body.
 In the complete absence of hormones (absolute deficiency), an insulin-dependent pathology called type 1 diabetes (IDDM) is formed.
 The main reason for the development of pathology is genetic predisposition.
-As a result of autoimmune processes, antibodies are produced that destroy their own cells that are responsible for making insulin.
+As a result of autoimmune processes, antibodies are produced that destroy the cells that are responsible for making insulin.
 Viral infections are external variables that contribute to the development of diabetes.
-After the disease with mumps (mumps), infectious mononucleosis, rubella, acute hepatitis in 20% of cases the development of IDDM is recorded.
+After the disease with mumps (mumps), infectious mononucleosis, rubella, and acute hepatitis in 20% of cases, the development of IDDM is recorded.

 Signs of illness

-The development of diabetes occurs gradually, in rare cases the disease is formed transiently, with a sharp jump in sugar to diabetic coma.
-The symptoms of the disease can be divided into primary and secondary.
-The main primary signs of the disease include:
+Diabetes typically develops gradually, though in rare instances, it can manifest suddenly, leading to a rapid spike in blood sugar levels and resulting in a diabetic coma.
+The symptoms of diabetes can be categorized into primary and secondary groups.
+The primary signs of the disease include:

 • development of polyuria - increased and frequent urination.
 The pathology is associated with the influx of sugar into the urine and the intense extraction of water from the tissue structures;